Salmela/particles/docs/specification.md

 The data structure that I will definately use is quadtree and the algorithms needed for it.
 I may or may not implement linked list and hash table for the project.

 ### The acceleration structures
 I have used two variables n and m in the big O notatiotion.
-The n represents the area of the world and the variable n represents the number of particles.
+The n represents the area of the world and the variable m represents the number of particles.

 ####Direct
 The direct acceleration structure is basically a dummy object that gives data directly from the model.